Welcome to St. John Bosco!

 The Referral Process...

 The referral process begins at the student's home school or in conjunction with their current community partners.
-Once the student is prepared to investigate St. John Bosco as an alternate educational setting, the student's Principal or community partner submits the referral form (See Below) and all of the required supporting documents to the main office or via FAX (519-824-9823.
+Once the student is prepared to investigate St. John Bosco as an alternative education setting, the school's Student Success Team Lead or community partner submits the referral form (see below) and all of the required supporting documents via FAX (519-824-9823) or email ([email protected]).
+Students/Parents/Guardians can fill out the required Secondary Student Registration Form and forward that via fax or email as well.

 Referrals are accepted from...